-Oh and here is a quick word on immigration and border controls.
-If an immigration official asks why you are visiting the country or where you are staying, it may be worth omitting the magic words “house sitting”.
-The rules around house sitting really does vary from country to country and even from official to official.
+Oh, and here is a quick word on immigration and border controls.
+If an immigration official asks why you are visiting the country or where you are staying, it may be worth omitting the magic words “house sitting.”
+The rules around house sitting really do vary from country to country and even from official to official.
 However, it could potentially be construed as ‘unpaid work’ which could be a violation of a visitors visa – people have been turned back and deported in the past over this.

 Final Thoughts on House Sitting

-I hope you’re not totally excited about finding house sitting jobs now!
+I hope you’re totally excited about finding house sitting jobs now!
 It really is a unique and awesome way to travel the world and can be utterly rewarding.
 If you already have experiences of house-sitting, then let us know how it went by leaving a comment below!

 Don’t forget to sort your travel insurance before leaving home.
 Whenever you travel, you should seriously consider getting yourself Insured.
 We’ve put together a roundup of the best travel insurance for backpackers – check it out here, or if you’re low on time, get a quote from World Nomads, our favorite travel insurance provider.

 Getting an estimate from World Nomads is simple – just click the button or image below, fill out the necessary info, and you’re on your way!